travelgateX/documentation-site/content/travelgatex/reference/objects/CriteriaSearch.md

   "operator": "type",
   "typename": "CriteriaSearch"
 }
-Criteria of search contains destination, travel dates and the number of pax in each room.
+Search criteria contains destination, travel dates and the number of pax in each room.
 ## GraphQL Schema definition

 {{% graphql-schema-type %}}